I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 To position (new room - a room) at (grid ref - a spatial coordinate):
 	change the grid position of the new room to the grid ref;
-	repeat with this way running through vectorial directions begin;
-		let the further position be the vector sum of the grid ref and the vector of this way;
+	repeat with this way running through vectorial directions: let the further position be the vector sum of the grid ref and the vector of this way;
-		[say "In direction [this way], the position would be [further position].";] if the further position is not <0,0,0>
+		[say "In direction [this way], the position would be [further position].";] if the further position is not <0,0,0>: let the further room be the room at the further position;
-		begin;
-			let the further room be the room at the further position;
-			if the further room is Solid Rock begin;
-				if the new room exits this way then change this way exit of the new room to Terra Incognita;
+			if the further room is Solid Rock: if the new room exits this way then change this way exit of the new room to Terra Incognita;
-			otherwise;
+			otherwise:
 				let the reverse way be the opposite of this way;
-				if this way is vertical or the new room exits this way begin;
-					if the further room exits the reverse way begin;
-						change this way exit of the new room to the further room;
+				if this way is vertical or the new room exits this way: if the further room exits the reverse way: change this way exit of the new room to the further room;
 						change the reverse way exit of the further room to the new room;
-					otherwise;
+					otherwise:
 						change this way exit of the new room to Solid Rock;
-					end if;
-				otherwise;
+				otherwise:
-					if the further room exits the reverse way, change the reverse way exit of the further room to Solid Rock;
+					if the further room exits the reverse way, change the reverse way exit of the further room to Solid Rock.
-				end if;
-			end if;
-		end if;
-	end repeat.

 Section E(h) - Exhausting the maze and retrieving rooms